 ALBA's arts program has a thematic focus for each quarter of the school year to fuse learning experiences with cultural relevance.
-This also provides content area teachers the ability to integrate the arts and the arts specialists to integrate content learning.
-The fine arts teachers collaborate with classroom teachers to connect and develop concepts in both environments.
-Student learning increases as the themes are taught and elaborated upon in multiple disciplines.
-The content areas are integrated with cultural arts instruction to provide varying methods for teaching and showcasing learning consistent with the theory of Multiple Intelligences (Howard Gardner).
+This also provides content area teachers the ability to integrate the arts and the arts specialists to integrate content learning as part of the Primary Years Programme in grades K3-5th.
+The fine arts teachers collaborate with classroom teachers to connect and develop key concepts in both environments.
+Student learning increases as the themes are taught and elaborated upon in multiple disciplines through the transdisciplinary units of learning.
+The content areas are integrated with cultural arts instruction to provide varying methods for teaching and showcasing learning. -consistent with the theory of Multiple Intelligences (Howard Gardner).
 Students will be encouraged to find, cultivate, and utilize their own creative and artistic expression and problem solving.
 These activities are indicators of individual students' learning strengths and motivators.
 This understanding of our students' individual learning styles helps us to design meaningful curricula that will empower our students and help them to direct their learning in school, higher education and throughout their lives.